-To avoid the need for unnecessary data queries, fields should not be left blank on the EDC.
-If data is unavailable, please refer to the EDC user guide for information on how to indicate that data is "Not Done", Not Applicable", "Not Available" or "Not Known" (only use if every effort has been made to obtain the data).
+To avoid the need for unnecessary data queries, fields should not be left blank on the eCRF.
+If data is unavailable, please refer to the EDC manual for information on how to indicate that data is "Not Done," Not Applicable," "Not Available" or "Not Known" (only use if every effort has been made to obtain the data).